evi1haxor/e1ixir/content/posts/quote.md

 ---

-*If I could, I'd like to make a space agency with international collaboration with capable countries.
+*If I could, I'd like to make a space agency with international collaboration from capable countries.
 Afterall if we ever meet Cromulons(ref.
 RnM), asking- "Show me what you got.." then we must take pride of our achievements as a species and not as NASA or ISRO.*

 ~ **evi1haxor**